Inside-Out: Hidden Factual Knowledge in LLMs: Results

 \subsection{Increasing Test-Time Compute via Repeated Answer Sampling and Ranking in Closed-Book QA}

 A practical implication of hidden knowledge is the potential to develop methods that better expose it, improving downstream task performance.
-A simple approach is to sample multiple answer candidates and select the correct one \citep{brown2024large,hassid2024the,zhao2025sample}.
-We test its feasibility in our setup when sampling 1k answer candidates and selecting the highest-scoring one, aiming to surpass greedy decoding. \Cref{tab:answer_selection} presents the results.
+A simple approach is to sample multiple answer candidates and select the correct one \citep{brown2024large,hassid2024the,zhao2025sample}.\footnote{It is important to stress that while higher $\mathbf{K}$ increases the chances of success under inference scaling, it does not guarantee it.
+In \S \ref{sec:k_vs_inference_scaling}, we include a detailed discussion on the relationship between our $\mathbf{K}$ measure and inference scaling.} We test its feasibility in our setup when sampling 1k answer candidates and selecting the highest-scoring one, aiming to surpass greedy decoding. \Cref{tab:answer_selection} presents the results.
 For brevity, we aggregate all relations per model.